 - Men, on the other hand, can't identify another man who can channel unless he's holding the Power, and even their sense of that is much less precise than the sense women have of each other.
 This is probably related to the role of female channelers as the catalyst for linking strength - men cannot link without women involved, but women can link without men.

 - Wizards in The Dresden Files can use their True Sight to see exactly what is going on.
 The Sight shows everything that's happening, in excruciating and often maddening detail, and one of the things that can be Seen is the residue of magic that has been used recently.
+Magical practitioners can also detect each other when they touch, meaning a practitoner hiding that ability needs an excuse to avoid shaking hands.

 - Played with in the Mistborn series: a Misting who can burn bronze (known as a "Seeker") can detect Allomancy, but a Misting burning copper (a "Smoker") can hide it.